New meaning is given for Citizenship Applications Residency by USCIS

 - U.S. citizens born but not residing in the United States

-- Tourists and temporary visits to the United States, For example, one who lives in Mexico or Canada along the border but works in the United States on a daily basis cannot use his or her workplace for setting their residence.
+- Tourists and temporary visitors to the United States, For example, one who live in Mexico or Canada along the border but works in the United States on a daily basis,will not be in a position to use their workplace or their residence to apply for citizenship in the USA.

 - Property ownership or rental